-NORTH: ROMAN MEADOW 2, PERSHORE ROAD and PRF 2
+NORTH: ROMAN MEADOW 2 and PERSHORE ROAD

-Roman Meadow 2 (17 dwellings)
+Roman Meadow 2 (approximately 17 dwellings)

-- 9.24 This particular site lies inside the village development boundary and has already officially been identified for future housing.
+- 8.23 This particular site lies inside the village development boundary and has already officially been identified for future housing.
 Its location is to the west of Roman Meadow and is referred to as Roman Meadow 2 (RM2) via SWDP 60/15.
 The site is allocated for 20 homes but following a successful outline planning application the number increased to 25.
-If developed at this level the density of building on that site would be 32 dwellings per hectare (dph), exceeding the density level of 15dph that the residents of Eckington are seeking whilst also slightly exceeding the SWDP requirement in SWDP13. - 9.25 It is now proposed that the site will contain 8 Affordable Homes (See Appendix 8), 4 Manageable Homes and 5 Retirement Homes, thus providing a more appropriate housing density. - 9.26 There is an overwhelming desire from residents that there should be a provision of Manageable Homes amongst the proposed new build.
+If developed at this level the density of building on that site would be 32 dwellings per hectare (dph), exceeding the density level of 15dph that the residents of Eckington are seeking. - 8.24 It is now proposed that the site will contain 8 Affordable Homes (See Appendix 8), 4 Manageable Homes and 5 Retirement Homes, thus providing a housing density more aligned to the village. - 8.25 There is an overwhelming desire from residents that there should be a provision of Manageable Homes amongst the proposed new build.
 Therefore 6 Manageable Homes are to be provided as part of this planning application (4 on RM2 and 2 on Pershore Road), with three of the dwellings proposed solely for occupants over 65 years of age.
-The dwellings shall be constructed in accordance with Policy H1. - 9.27 The proposal that there should be the opportunity for elderly residents to remain within the village rather than move away when the time came for a low level of care has received significant support at consultation.
+The dwellings shall be constructed in accordance with Policy H1. - 8.26 The proposal that there should be the opportunity for elderly residents to remain within the village rather than move away when the time came for a low level of care has received significant support at consultation.
 Therefore, 5 Retirement Homes are to be provided in this planning application and they shall be built in accordance with Policy H2.

-Pershore Road (21 dwellings)
+Pershore Road (approximately 21 dwellings)

-- 9.28 This site has been made available specifically for the provision of 19 Market Residential Homes and 2 Manageable Homes. - 9.29 It is important that the 19 market homes are of sufficient size to attract families to address the primary objective of the plan of maintaining the strength of the school.
+- 8.27 This site has been made available specifically for the provision of 19 Market Residential Homes and 2 Manageable Homes. - 8.28 It is important that the 19 market homes are of sufficient size to attract families to address the primary objective of the plan of maintaining the strength of the school.
 An appropriate mix of dwellings will also ensure the density and design aspirations of this plan are met and that the development has a 'village feel'.
-For these reasons it is envisaged that the 19 market dwellings will be predominantly aimed at attracting families with children of school age.
+For these reasons it is envisaged that the 19 market dwellings will be predominantly aimed at attracting families with children of school age'. - 8.29 Community Implications The Cemetery and Recreation Centre are adjacent to the Pershore Road at the north end of the village.
+The Recreation Centre provides football, cricket and pétanque facilities as well as allotments, a well-equipped children's play area and the buildings that support Scouts, Guides and Under 5 groups.
+It is an important village facility and at peak times sees lots of car and foot traffic.
+The footway that provides access to the Recreation Centre from the village is narrow in places and parking is a problem at peak times.
+This plan provides for: